-The online platform has two databases, one for sex offenders and the other for service providers.
-The sexual offenders register contains information on reported, arraigned, or convicted people involved in cases of sexual violation or abuse as defined by the Violence Against Person (Prohibition) — VAPP Act 2015.
+The online platform, which was developed by Frontdreams Web Solutions Limited, has two databases, one for sex offenders and the other for service providers.
+The sexual offenders register contains information on reported, arraigned, or convicted people involved in cases of sexual violation or abuse as defined by the Violence Against Person (Prohibition) -- VAPP Act 2015.

 The register contains cases of “sexual assault, exploitation or harrassment and intimidation, as defined by part IV Interpretations of section 46 of the VAPP Act 2015,” according to the website.

 Conducting background checks on convicted offenders will be easy since their information is readily available in the search register which helps you search convicted cases by name or location.